 The plan includes sections relating to the current status of wild trout resources in Virginia, major threats facing wild trout populations, and current initiatives undertaken by the Department.
 Lastly, there are eleven issues concerning wild trout management identified in the plan.
 There are goals listed for each issue, specific objectives designed to attain the goals, and suggested strategies clarifying how each objective might be achieved.

 Interim Changes to the Plan

-The Plan is designed to provide guidance and priorities to help VDGIF manage Virginia’s wild trout resources through 2028.
+The Plan is designed to provide guidance and priorities to help DWR manage Virginia’s wild trout resources through 2028.
 The plan should be a dynamic and flexible tool that remains responsive to changing social, environmental, technical, and administrative conditions.
-VDGIF can make amendments to the Plan as new science becomes available or as circumstances demand.
+DWR can make amendments to the Plan as new science becomes available or as circumstances demand.